apache/linkis-website/community/how-to-vote-a-committer-pmc.md

 ````

 ### 2.2 Initiate a community mail poll
 >If the discussion email does not receive any disagreement information within the specified time, the vote initiator needs to initiate a Committer or PMC election vote on the linkis private mailing list.
-The main voting email is sent to private@linkis.apache.org, which lasts for at least 72 hours, and requires at least 3 votes + 1 to pass; if there is 1 -1 vote, the entire vote will fail; if a -1 vote is initiated, the voter needs to put -1 The reasons are clearly stated so that everyone can understand and understand.
+The main voting email is sent to private@linkis.apache.org, which lasts for requires at least 3 votes + 1 to pass; if there is 1 -1 vote, the entire vote will fail; if a -1 vote is initiated, the voter needs to put -1 The reasons are clearly stated so that everyone can understand and understand.

 Here is a sample poll email:
 ```html